 Hiking Trails | Places To Hike

-Visit this list of the best places to hike in Ulster County, New York.
+Find up-to-date list of the best places to hike in Albany County, New York.

-Hiking trails are listed by town within Dutchess County in the mid-Hudson Valley.
-Find hiking trails throughout Ulster and experience hiking in Ulster for the beginning, intermediate, and experienced hiker.
+Hiking trails are listed by town within the county of Albany in the Hudson Valley.
+Find excellent hiking trails in Albany for the beginning, intermediate, and experienced hiker.

-Pack plenty of water, snacks, and your hiking gear, and select a great place to hike at Ulster Hiking Trails where you can experience the thrill of a challenging hike; or for beginners, the satisfying feeling of spending a day outdoors surrounded by nature.
+Pack plenty of water, snacks, and your hiking gear, and find the best places to hike in Albany County.
+Experience the thrill of a challenging hike; or for beginners, the satisfying feeling of spending a day outdoors surrounded by nature.

 Although hiking and walking may appear to be the same activity; hiking usually refers to the experience of walking on trails and paths away from the noise and pollution of an urban area.
-Hiking trails are often surrounded by clean air, trees, the sounds of birds and the wonderful breadth of nature.
-In contrast, you can walk just about anywhere, including busy streets in a nearby city such as Kingston, New York.
-Ulster hiking offers a wide range of trails for all levels of hikers.
-The beginning, intermediate, and experienced hiker can find places to hike that are suitable for their level of expertise.
+Trails are often surrounded by clean air, trees, the sounds of birds and the wonderful breadth of nature.
+In contrast, you can walk just about anywhere, including a nearby village or town such as Hunter, New York.

-Hiking with KidsHiking is ranked among the best activities for kids.
+Hiking with KidsHiking is considered one of the best activities for kids.
 Most kids will enjoy a hike.
-When you're in the planning phase of deciding where you and your child will hike, let the child's ability guide you.
+When you're in the planning phase of deciding the paths and trails where you and your child will hike, let the child's ability guide you.
 Some kids are more active and have more energy than other children.
 Let the age of the child and each individual child's ability to walk distances be your guide.

 The benefits of hiking with kids are many.
 Hiking allows you to share an experience or adventure with your child where you can discover nature and a healthy outdoor environment.
 Learn about birds, small animals, wild flowers, trees, and more about the natural world around us.
-You can work together with your child to map out and determine the hiking route that best suits you and your child's ability.
-In addition to the many benefits listed above, is the fact that hiking is good for your mental and physical health, and hiking is often free.
+You can work together with your child to map out and determine the route that best suits you and your child's ability.
+In addition to the many benefits listed above, is the fact that hiking is good for your mental and physical health and is a low-cost activity that is often free.
 A hike is within reach of most people that are reasonably healthy, regardless of financial circumstances.

 During the preparation phase of the hike, give children a list of hiking essentials and let them pack their own backpack.
 The backpack should include gear similar to your own such as a whistle, rainwear, compass, and first-aid kit.
 In addition to involving the children in "the adventure of hiking" they will feel grownup and responsible as you work together to make the hike a success.

-Before embarking on your hiking adventure assemble adequate supplies including plenty of water, healthy snacks that your child enjoys, and a map that your child can read.
-Involve them in decisions of where to hike as you would involve another adult.
+Before embarking on your adventure, assemble adequate supplies, including plenty of water, healthy snacks that your child enjoys, and a map that your child can read.
+Involve the kids in decisions regarding where to hike as you would involve another adult.
 Here are some suggestions toward building a successful hiking experience with kids: